gitloper-azara/alx-low_level_programming/0x0F-function_pointers/README.md

 ## 3. main.c
 Contains the *main* function that handles argc and argv errors and converts arguments to int.
 Handles the final part of the program.

+## 100-opcodes
+A program that prints the opcodes of its own main function.